fkoehler42/malloc/README.md

 # Malloc

-A personal implementation of the allocation functions from the C standard library.
+A personal implementation of the memory allocation functions from the C standard library.
 Each function is protected from a multi-thread access.

 ## Implemented functions